A Mutual Information Perspective on Multiple Latent Variable Generative Models for Positive View Generation: Related Works

 \paragraph{Training with generated data.} The remarkable performance of modern generative models, such as \citet{stable-diffusion,muse}, has opened up new possibilities for using synthetic data to train classifier networks.
 A common strategy involves augmenting real datasets with generated samples, which has shown promise in enhancing classification performance \citep{supclassifier6,supclassifier1,supclassifier5}.
 Alternatively, more ambitious efforts attempt to train classifiers entirely on synthetic data, leveraging advanced text-to-image models to obtain high-quality datasets \citep{supclassifier2,supclassifier4}.

 The primary challenge in these approaches is the limited diversity of generated data, which has been identified as a key factor contributing to the performance gap between classifiers trained on real versus synthetic datasets \citep{cas}.
 Recent studies \citep{scaling} suggest that scaling up the size of synthetic training sets can reduce this accuracy gap, though it does not fully eliminate it.
 However, generating large datasets introduces its own set of challenges, particularly increased disk space usage and data management overhead.
 Existing methods \citep{supclassifier3,supclassifier7} address this issue by partially renewing synthetic data at each epoch or by regenerating the dataset entirely every $N$ epochs.

-In contrast, we leverage fast-sampling models, such as GANs, to generate data directly during training.
-This method, referred to as Continuous Sampling (CS), eliminates the need for disk storage, avoids the bottleneck of data loading, and ensures competitive training times.
-More importantly, CS provides a continuous stream of fresh images at every training step, maximizing data diversity and effectively addressing the limitations of prior techniques.
+In this work, we surpass the common assumption about the inefficiencies of generating training images in real time, leveraging fast-sampling models, such as GANs, to generate data directly during training and avoiding storage and loading bottlenecks altogether.